GEOGRAPHY

 Breakheart Hill

-Breakheart Hill Breakheart Hill (to the West of the village) is composed of clay, various sandstones and marls.
-This old sandstone tends to be reddish in colour because of it's high iron content.
+Breakheart Hill (to the West of the village) is composed of clay, various sandstones and marls.
+This old sandstone tends to be reddish in colour because of its high iron content.
 This in turn produces deep reddish soils that many fruit orchards are grown on the Eastern slopes of the Forest of Dean.
 Some of the very first fossil fish to be found in Britain have been discovered in these sandstone beds.
 The Devonian Rocks in the hills give the red acidic, heavy clay soils, familiar to all land in the village.
-The photo (left) is of the Wilderness Quarry owned by George Read.
+The photo is of the Wilderness Quarry owned by George Read.

-Special Sites of Scientific Interest (SSSI)
+Special Sites of Scientific Interest

 May Hill